backstage/backstage/CONTRIBUTING.md

 yarn lint:type-deps # Verify that @types/* dependencies are placed correctly in packages

-yarn test # Test packages that have changed since later commit on origin/master yarn test --watchAll=false # Test packages and include unchanged ones yarn test:all # Test all packages
+yarn test # Test packages that have changed since later commit on origin/master yarn test --no-watch # Test packages and include unchanged ones yarn test:all # Test all packages

 yarn clean # Remove all output folders and @backstage/cli cache